Friday, May 13, 2022

 Now, imagine that same society applied their views not to primary and secondary, but to higher education (HE).
 What is your reaction?

-While we tend to exercise a firm collective grip on the fiducial, functional, and financial expectations of primary and secondary education, our grip becomes more flexible when the cost-benefit analysis moves to HE, as evinced by the vicissitudes of countries like the USUK, and Germany.
+While we tend to exercise a firm collective grip on the fiducial, functional, and financial expectations of primary and secondary education, our grip becomes more flexible when the cost-benefit analysis moves to HE, as evinced by the vicissitudes of systems like those in the USUK, and Germany.

 No Such Thing As A Free Lunch

 HE is not free.
 But for present purposes, “free HE” can be defined as public education beyond secondary that is for students free of tuition or expense, where the latter entails the former, but includes other costs such as textbooks, school supplies, room and board, entertainment, and the like.
-This is “free” in the sense that students do not have to use personal loans and savings to fund their HE.
+This is “free” in the sense that students do not have to use personal wealth or credit to fund their HE.
 Instead, like public primary and secondary education, public HE is fully funded by tax dollars.

 Within those societies that have a variety of free HE, the subtext of money continues to have impact on HE discourse.
 For instance, in Germany, because of the public cost to provide free HE, national placement exams are used to determine who can study what.
 Since there is no such thing as a free lunch, disagreement over free HE policies persist among taxpaying Germans, as it does among Americans and in other counties.